 Failing that, it never hurts to contact the publisher to clarify.

-Final Thought: Consider Your Future Gardening Plans Before Killing Weeds
+Consider Future Gardening Plans Before Killing Weeds

 With that in mind, if you are thinking of using this method, ensure that you only use it in areas of your garden where you’re 100% certain that you don’t want anything to grow in future.

-For example, sidewalks, pathways, and patios are ideal targets for salt-based weed killers, whereas if you’re planning to replace invasive plants with something a little more pleasing, you’ll benefit from using a method that doesn’t have the same long-lasting impact, such as using boiling water or digging out those gardening gloves and removing weeds the old fashioned way.
+For example, sidewalks, pathways, and patios are ideal targets for salt-based weed killers, whereas if you’re planning to replace invasive plants with something a little more pleasing, you’ll benefit from using a method that doesn’t have the same long-lasting impact, such as using boiling water or digging out those gardening gloves and removing them the old fashioned way.